YinLiLin/KAML/README.md

 | ... | ... | ... | ... | ... | ... |
 | NA | NA | NA | NA | NA | 0.720009 |

 ### Covariate file
+Generally, there are no covariates when predicting candidates in most cases, especially genomic selection of animal breeding, because the predicted values are not original phenotypes but the (genomic) estimated breeding value(GEBV/EBV), which have been corrected by covariates.
+So **Covariate file** is optional, in order to fit the model for original phenotype prediction, users can provide the covariates in file.
+If provided, NAs are not allowed in the file, the order of all individuals must be corresponding to phenotype file.
+As is the example below, the elements can be either character or numeric, `KAMBLUP` will regard the column whose levels is less than 50% of total individuals as fixed effect, and transform the (0, 1) identity matrix for it automatically, other columns will be treated as covariates directely.

 > `CV.txt` ***(optional)***

 | female | group1 | 1 | ... | 55 |